+3.3.4.3.2 Higgs Boson Reset - The Shot Clock is also reset if two or more Direct Throws strike each other in midair, and said throws appear to have the intent to enter the Legitimate Attempt Zone of an opposing player.
 3.3.4.3.3 Illegitimate Attempt - a Direct Throw that does not enter the Zone before the Ball is deemed dead, or a Direct Throw that does not enter the Legitimate Attempt Zone before the Shot Clock expires.
 The Shot Clock Timekeeper does not have to notify the Team of an illegitimate attempt, and may proceed counting on pace.